 My passion for music is something that I have rekindled during lock-down.
-I had always wanted to start a free trial of Apple Music which promised I’d be able to listen to every song ever recorded, but never seemed to have time.
+Since I uploaded my entire music collection to ITunes, I had always wanted to start a free trial of Apple Music which promised I’d be able to listen to every song ever recorded, but never seemed to have had time.
 UNTIL NOW.
 I have been listening to my favourite artists and lots of genres with my children.
 I was struck by the sheer volume of great music I could remember from my childhood.

-> My early years were full of music.
+My early years were full of music.
 Music seemed to be with us everywhere, at home of course, but also in the car on family journeys.
 My parents weren’t big readers but had good taste in music, they both had their favourites, my Dad liked Neil Diamond, James Taylor, Bob Dylan, Van Morrison, Phil Collins and Paul Simon.
 My Mum’s taste was more contemporary: The Cars, The Cranberries, Bryan Adams and Crowded House and included female artists, Blondie, Tracy Chapman, Joan Armatrading, Tina Turner, Carpenters, ABBA and Sadé.
 But they both liked Led Zeppelin, ELO, Queen, Fleetwood Mac, Tom Petty, David Bowie, Thin Lizzie, The Eagles.
 There were many others.

 As a child, our family never went to galleries, museums, the theatre or exhibitions (apart from a visit to the Doctor Who museum!) and never had family discussions about art or film.
 Popular culture and the latest technology were much more important to my Dad.
 He would rather take us to the cinema or watch a video at home.
 Looking back, I always wondered if I had missed out somehow.